 - Rather than using e-mail, instant messaging, or the phone, walk over to coworkers’ desks when you need to chat with them or deliver messages.

 - Instead of meeting friends in the office or over lunch, meet to take a walk.

 - Use your headset or cell phone and walk around while talking on the phone.

 - Stretch occasionally while sitting at your desk or keep a light pair of weights at work and do some upper-body exercises.

-- Do this simple core-strengthening exercise at your desk: Sit up straight on your chair, keep your feet on the floor, and your knees over your toes.
+- Do this simple core-strengthening exercise at your desk as often as possible during the work day: Sit up straight on your chair, keep your feet on the floor, and your knees over your toes.
 Tighten your abs and straighten your back while keeping your neck relaxed.
 Hold this position for 10 seconds or longer.
 Repeat a few times.

-- If your office allows it, swap your chair for an exercise ball that you can sit on throughout the day.
+- If your office allows it, swap your chair for a stability ball that you can sit on throughout the day.
 This will help improve your balance and tighten your core.